Unison Drum Monkey Review

 So what basically is a Drum Monkey plugin from Unison?
 It is a drum generator that will be able to create drum loops for around 30 genres!
 Yes, 30 genres.
 We have already beta-tested the plugin and we can say that it is really satisfying because you will be able to jump-start your inspiration with just a few choices and clicks.
 Here is what we meant by that.

 Guide How to Use Drum Monkey

 Of course, with the previously set tempo/BPM of the song, the drums you will generate will be in sync with the tempo of the project, but that is already common sense when starting up a new project.
-Anyway, you will have an option to pick from around 30 already known genres which is a good thing that will release your creativity.
+Anyway, you will have the option to pick from around 30 already-known genres which is a good thing that will release your creativity.

 Once the drop-down menu opens and you scroll to the bottom of the genre list, you will notice a “???” genre.
 You might ask what is that.
 Well, that is a combination of all the genres above.
 Sometimes this option can generate interesting outcomes, sometimes not, but you can experiment with it to check if you will end up with something really cool!

 The next thing that you can do is to pick if you want to generate 4 bars or 8 bars loop.
 This can come in handy further on when you will work on the arrangement of the song where you will need a variation through it.

 And basically, that is what you will need to do in order to come up with the loop.
 After you have all the settings set, you just need to press the big Red Button in the middle of the GUI with the Unison logo on it and the monkey will drop the drums into the sequencer.
 Well, that was easy, right?

 Well, that was piece of cake, but there are more options to this plugin.
 The developers did the job very good and they put into this plugin many more options that will give you the freedom to create something unique that not everybody that owns this instrument will have the same.